 DETAILED DESCRIPTION OF THE PROJECT:

 International research project “How to prevent SMEs failure (Actions based on comparative analysis in Visegrad countries and Serbia)” is financially supported by the Visegrad Fund – link.
+The serial number of the project is 21820267.

 Background: The project is organised under leadership of the Engineering management Department – EMD (http://emd.edu.rs) of Technical Faculty in Bor http://menadzment.tfbor.bg.ac.rs/english, University of Belgrade.
 The project includes analyzing the present situation of the failures of SMEs and their potential recovery in Visegrad countries (Slovakia, Hungary, Czech Republic and Poland) and in Serbia.
 In well developed countries, failure of previous businesses is usually taken as positive experience of entrepreneurs.
 This way, it doesn’t influence the ability to receive new grants and/or credits from adequate financial institutions.
 In case of Balkan region, especially in Serbia, entrepreneurs who fail usually are limited in potential monetary sources for new business.
 Once they fail, nobody wants to invest in their future ventures.
 This way, they cannot learn from their own previous experiences.
 Realizing this fact, this project is focusing to assess the factors influencing the failure of other entrepreneurs, and based on that, to develop the measuring scale, that will help existing business to avoid potential failure.
 Analysis of the factors influencing SMEs failure and the possibility of their enhanced recovery has not been enough investigated in the region of Serbia.
 Through this project, we will analyze the reasons for SMEs failure in V4 countries, but also the potential for their recovery.
 Such obtained knowledge we will compare with situation in Serbia and then to developed useful model that will be of help of existing entrepreneur.